Xeno-Selfbot/Xeno/README.md

 # Run the bot

 To simply run the bot, just run `start.bat`.
-The bot should be working fine as long as you DON'T edit the code.
+The bot should be working fine as long as you don't muck up the code.

 # Cryptic ToS